BuddiesOfBudgie/budgie-desktop-view/README.md

 3. An ordered list of Desktop directory contents, prioritizing folders before files while maintaining order of content that respects locales.
 4. Independently adjustable icon sizing from your file manager
 5. Right-click menu options for the background canvas to quickly access Budgie Desktop and System Settings, as well right-click menu options for opening a file using the default app, or via the Terminal.
+6. Drag & Drop support.
+Copies files and symlink directories (to avoid the need for recursive copy functionality).

 Budgie Desktop View is designed for the Budgie Desktop.
 Usage outside of Budgie is not supported and is outside this project's scope.